 Your Guide to Celebrating Fourth of July in North Carolina

 For some of you, the Fourth of July represents your biggest vacation plans of the summer.
-And with July 4th falling on the middle of the week (a Wednesday) this year, it's a great opportunity to take a weeklong trip.
+And with July 4 falling in the middle of the week (a Thursday) this year, it's a great opportunity to take a weeklong trip.
 But if you can only afford — because of budget or PTO — to get away for two or three days, there's still plenty of fun to be had.
 Regardless of how long you plan to stay, you'll discover why North Carolina is the place to be for Independence Day.

 Watching fireworks during Fourth of July celebrations is an experience as American as they come.
-There are more than 30 momentous firework shows creating bursts of color and sound in the skies above our mountains, city skylines and beaches.
+There are dozens of momentous firework shows creating bursts of color and sound in the skies above our mountains, city skylines and beaches.

 Because This Is Beach Season

 North Carolina's 300-mile coastline comprises some of the best beaches on the East Coast.
 Head to the northern part of our coast, known as the Outer Banks, for tours of iconic monuments such as Cape Hatteras Lighthouse, Wright Brothers National Memorial and Jockey's Ridge State Park.
 Or plan a trip to our southern coast where the port city of Wilmington connects you to Carolina, Kure and Wrightsville beaches.

 Make your beach trip even more of an escape by venturing, sometimes by ferry, to the Brunswick Islands.
 Enjoy the relaxation of Sunset Beach, the family fun of Holden Beach or the seclusion of Bald Head Island.
 Plus, Calabash is the self-proclaimed "Seafood Capital of the World," and Southport is home to the official North Carolina Fourth of July Festival.

 If an Urban Getaway Is Your Speed